Patrick McCartan: Later political career

+Although he was left-wing and Irish republican in political orientation, McCartan an active supporter of the pro-Axis front organisations such as Irish Friends of Germany, circa 1940.

-He contested the 1945 presidential election as an Independent candidate and secured 20% of the vote.
+He contested the 1945 presidential election as an independent candidate and secured 20% of the vote.
 He became a founder member of Clann na Poblachta and contested the 1948 general election without success.
 As the Minister of External Affairs in the new coalition government, his party leader Seán MacBride put his name forward, with fellow Ulsterman Denis Ireland, to be nominated by the Taoiseach John A. Costello to Seanad Éireann.
 He served as a Senator until 1951.